 If that’s the case, do some research to see how much this will set you back.
 For instance, WooCommerce can take care of your eCommerce needs.
 In contrast, Memberpress provides all the tools required to create a membership site.

-4. The Design of Your Custom WordPress Website
+The Design of Your Custom WordPress Website

 If this doesn’t satisfy your website’s vision, consider commissioning a pro to create a custom WordPress theme for you – this is the surest way of ensuring your web design desires are met, and you’ll have a unique design.
 Alternatively, if you already have a design outlined in a PSD document, you may only need a web developer to implement it.

-In essence, if you want a high performing website, only have the features and functionalities you really need.
+In essence, if you want a high-performing website, only have the features and functionalities you really need.
 Using a custom theme, i.e. one that’s created from scratch, often works best.
 However, you’ll need to hire a web developer and designer’s services to bring this to life.

 Another factor critical for website performance and security is your chosen web hosting.
 This is why it’s recommended to use a web hosting provider that specializes in WordPress.
 They’ll proactively monitor your website’s performance and security for you.

-In short, your web hosting package and provider has a massive bearing on your website’s speed and security.
-So, do your research to ensure the service you’re considering provides an SSL certificate, automatic backups, caching, and firewalls at minimum.
+In short, your web hosting package and provider have a massive bearing on your website’s speed and security.
+So, do your research to ensure the service you’re considering provides an SSL certificate, automatic backups, caching, and firewalls at a minimum.
 If an SSL certificate isn’t included in your web hosting price, this could cost anywhere between $8 and $120, depending on your website type.

-6. The Ongoing Maintenance and Support of Your Custom WordPress Website
+The Ongoing Maintenance and Support of Your Custom WordPress Website

 Websites need constant attention – updates, tweaks, upgrades, etc. You might also face occasional maintenance and support costs if something goes wrong.
 In this instance, you’ll need to hire a developer to fix whatever problem you’re facing with your website.